Bash-Clevin/Bash-Clevin-blog.github.io/_posts/2023-11-20-introduction-to-docker-and-containers.md

 ***whatever you are be a good one ~ Abraham Lincoln***

 ### About Docker
-Docker is an open platform to build, ship and run distributed applications
+Docker is an open platform to build, ship and run distributed applications.
+Docker is not a VM

+**Useful Terminology**

+Image
+ - Your staring point
+ - what you produce as an output

+Container
+- A running image

+Host
+ - The machine Docker is installed on

+**Why Docker?**
 - Escape dependency hell
 - Onboard developers and contributors rapidly
 - Implement reliable CI easily